Behavior and Mindset

 If you’ve made it this far down the page, here’s my recommendation to you:

-- Make a conscious decision to think differently about stress in your life, and start the journey to live better by turning it into a productive tool
+- 3. Make a conscious decision to think differently about stress signs in your life, and start the journey to live better by turning stress into a productive tool

 - Spend 30 minutes and take the Birkman—The knowledge you’ll gain about your social needs and causes of stress will help you develop self-awareness that increases your social intelligence—you'll fill your life with oxytocin